 On completion of her residency training in 2012, Dr. Ng accepted an appointment to the Department of Palliative Care and Rehabilitation Medicine at the University of Texas M. D. Anderson Cancer Center in Houston, Texas.
 She is board certified in Physical Medicine and Rehabilitation and a member of American Association of Physical Medicine and Rehabilitation and American Congress of Rehabilitation Medicine.

 In her current position as Assistant Professor, she maintains a strong focus on clinical care while conducting her research interests including prevention of venous thromboembolism, cancer related spinal cord injuries, quality improvement initiatives in the inpatient unit, malnutrition in cancer, and cancer survivorship education in prevention and recurrence.

-Assistant Professor, Department of Palliative Care and Rehabilitation Medicine, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX
+Assistant Professor, Department of Palliative, Rehabilitation and Integrative Medicine, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX

 |2008||University of North Carolina School of Medicine, Chapel Hill, NC, USA, MD, Medicine|

 |2003||University of North Carolina School of Medicine, Chapel Hill, NC, USA, MPH, Health Behavior and Health Education|

 |2000||Wake Forest University, Winston-Salem, NC, USA, BS, Health and Exercise|

 |2009-2012||Clinical Residency, Physical Medicine and Rehabilitation, Baylor University Medical Center, Dallas, TX|

 |2008-2009||Clinical Internship, Preliminary Internship in Internal Medicine, New Hanover Regional Medical Center, Wilmington, NC|